 Sharing is undoubtedly the most important asset of support groups: sharing common experiences, feelings, thoughts, and coping strategies.
 We believe that Women LISTEN helps provide a day-to-day toolkit for dealing with a cancer diagnosis.
 It is our belief that you are a SURVIVOR from the day of diagnosis.
 While health care providers are the experts on treatments, research and interventions, women living with and surviving cancer are the experts in how to live once a diagnosis is made.

 Many ideas and tips are shared during support group meetings.
 We learn from each other ways for dealing with treatment side-effects, inspiring books to read, cooking nutritious foods that taste good during chemo, coping with fatigue, supporting our children and much, much more.

-You will find a collection below of ideas and insights that have been generated through our support group discussions and Women LISTEN members.
+You will find a collection below of ideas and insights that have been generated through our support group discussions and Women LISTEN members--including some easy-to-download tip sheets you may find helpful.
 They are not meant to take the place of treatment or professional interventions.

 Things I wish I'd known

 - It is important to not look at the mountain

 - Working can be a good distraction, but do set limits

 - It can take 12-18 months to get your energy back